 Instead of using a static image as a background for your Welcome Mat, another option Sumo gives you is to use a video background.
 Depending on your website or the products you sell, capturing your visitor’s attention with a video may be a more effective way to engage them and it may be more entertaining for them to interact with.
 Use video to create a beautiful backdrop for your email collection field, make it interactive and fun for your visitors to watch, use the feature to show your visitors how to use your product, or whatever else makes sense for your website.

 It’s very likely that you’ve seen this tool before on other websites and that’s because it works.
-One of the best ways to drive high quality traffic to your website is through direct referrals and one of the best ways to get direct referrals is to make it easy for your visitors to share your web pages with others through social media.
-Encourage your visitors to share your webpages with others by having share buttons ready and waiting to be clicked so your content can be shared easily across Facebook, Twitter, Google+, Pinterest, WhatsApp, SMS and email.
-Simply having these buttons easily accessible on the top, sidebar and bottom of the page can make a difference in the amount of shares your content receives plus it acts as social proof.
+One of the best ways to drive high-quality traffic to your website is through direct referrals and one of the best ways to get direct referrals is to make it easy for your visitors to share your web pages with others through social media.
+Encourage your visitors to share your webpages with others by having share buttons ready and waiting to be clicked so your content can be shared easily across Facebook, Twitter, Google+, Pinterest, WhatsApp, SMS, and email.
+Simply having these buttons easily accessible on the top, sidebar, and bottom of the page can make a difference in the number of shares your content receives plus it acts as social proof.

 If popups aren’t your style but you still want to subtly promote an email collection field, Sumo’s Smart Bar might be your ideal option.
 These Smart Bars, which you can locate either at the top or bottom of your web page, remain stationary within the window so they don’t force the visitor to interact with them, they simply take up a small portion of the window to prompt the visitor to enter their email address.
 They’re compact, classy and can be customized to fit your branding, so they’re an ideal option if you’re looking for an understated version of a popup.